Current Projects

 Eemklooster - heritage redevelopment + area developement

-More information will appear here as the project develops.
 Client: ABC projectontwikkeling, EarthY, Plegt-Vos.
-Partners: Zeep architecs & urban designers, DS Landschapsarchitecten Status: design development |
+Partners: Zeep architects & urban designers, DS Landschapsarchitecten Role Urban Frameworks: concept development, urban planning, design supervision Status: Design development Website: https://eemklooster.nl/ |

 Eikenstein - Area development, Zeist

 Eikenstein is an area development on the site of a former youth prison in Zeist.
 The historic core of this prison has heritage value and will kept and transformed into social appartments with room for inhabitants with a need for (mental) health care.
 Additional collective spaces form a new heart for the residential neighbourhood and extend into a collective garden.
 This 'social infrastructure' is designed to connect the different inhabitants of the neighbourhood and improve the outlook for the inhabitants with a mental health diagnosis.
 Around 200 appartments and (semi-) detached houses wil be realised.
-Client: EarthY, Plegt-Vos Partners: SVP (urbanism + architecture), DVG (landscape) |
+Urban Frameworks

 Past projects